The explainer text feature allows you to add more information or a specific explanation to survey questions.

-For the sample question above, which has only one correct answer, you could type "Only one answer is correct" to let participants know that there is a correct answer.
+A few examples might include letting participants know they can select more than one answer on a Select multiple options question.
+For a question that has only one correct answer, you could type "Only one answer is correct" to let participants know that there is a correct answer.

-You can also add explainer text so participants know how to provide a response on more advanced question types - for example, on a ranking question.
+You can also add explainer text so participants know how to provide a response on more advanced question types - like a ranking question.

 Participants taking the survey will see this explanation in grey text below the question itself: